kimiahasani/carnival-recipes/README.md

 There are a number of ways that a group of developers can collaborate to handle merging their changes together into a final, correct result.
 Each strategy has pros and cons.
 For example if a particular strategy is good for minimizing the number of complex merge conflicts, it probably requires a slower development process in which developers are often waiting on their peers to merge in changes before they can start working.

-There are several ways for teams to collaborate on a project and handle merging changes into a single `master` branch on Github.
+There are several ways for teams to collaborate on a project and handle merging changes into a single `main` branch on Github.

 - **Round robin**: This strategy involves direct coordination between everyone in the group, resulting in a strictly ordered merge sequence.
   - One at a time each person pushes their changes and resolves any merge conflicts.